Baked Cajun Fries

 Soaking your sliced potatoes in water is the key to ensuring crispy French fries in the oven.
 This removes much of the starch, allowing them to get nice and crispy.
 Soaking for 10 minutes is good, but 1 hour is better.
 Then, it is very important to dry the fries completely.
 It is the moisture within the potato slices that steams up and makes the fries soggy when baking.

 A good coating of olive oil is another important factor in getting crispy fries.
 Toss the dried fries in olive oil and seasonings, then bake them up until they are nice and crispy.
+Toss them in a plastic bag to get a nice even coating if you’d like.

 About the Cajun Seasonings